I Am Overwhelmed By Depression - How To Overcome And Available Treatments

 Is depression making it hard to get through everyday life?

-Long after you asked yourself, "Am I depressed?" and realize that you in fact are depressed, although you already may know that you are depressed, based on how you feel and how it is affecting your life, it is important to discuss how major depression is diagnosed according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) by the American Psychiatric Association.
+It is important to discuss how major depressive disorder (MDD) is diagnosed according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) by the American Psychiatric Association.
 These are a set of standards put in place for doctors and mental health professionals used to diagnose mental health conditions in patients accurately.

 According to the DSM-5, an episode of major depression is defined as follows: